Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Click Compression in the left menu

-• Set Compression to JPG
+• Set all images to “Bicubic Downsampling”

-• Set Image Quality to Maximum
+• Set Compression to Automatic, JPG or ZIP (lossless), leaving Image Quality at Maximum

 7. Marks and Bleeds